flexi-framework/flexi/doc/userguide/tutorials/11_cylinder/cylinder.md

 ### Boundary conditions

 The boundary conditions were already set in the mesh file by **HOPR**.
 Thus, the simulation runs without specifying the boundary conditions in the **FLEXI** parameter file.
-The freestream boundaries of the mesh are Dirichlet boundaries using the same state as the initialization, the wall is modeled as adiabatic wall.
-The boundary conditions in $z$ direction are not relevant for this 2D example and are realized as periodic boundaries.
+The freestream boundaries of the mesh are Dirichlet boundaries using the same state as the initialization, the wall is modeled as an adiabatic wall.
+The boundary conditions in $z$ direction are not relevant for this 2D example, but would be realized as periodic boundaries for a 3D simulation.
 All boundary conditions used are listed below.

 ~~~~~~~
          Name      Type     State     Alpha
    BC_cylinder         3         0         0
    BC_farfield         2         0         0
- BC_periodicZ-         1         0         1
- BC_periodicZ+         1         0        -1
 ~~~~~~~